erictt/computer-science-learning/source/_posts/algorithms-2/week-3.md

 * In my understanding, the capacity of the **min-cut** (S, T) is the **bottleneck** of the graph, which means it's the **maximum flow** can be passed from S to T. Since the flow is equivalent, it must applies to s and t as well.
     * and since **max-flow** already matched the bottleneck, there will be no new augmenting path can increase the flow to break the bottleneck.
     * e.g. <img src="https://i.imgur.com/xijaZ5V.jpg" style="width:400px" />
-    * TODO: My question is, is it possible that the max flow didn't reach the capacity of all cuts?
+    * NOTE: Question: is it possible that the max flow didn't reach the capacity of all cuts?
+        * I think it's possible but it's still the min cut.

 * **To compute mincut (S, T) from maxflow f** :
     * By augmenting path theorem, no augmenting paths with respect to f(the maxflow).
     * Compute S = set of vertices connected to s by an undirected path with no full forward or empty backward edges.
+    * <img src="https://i.imgur.com/mcJplpu.jpg" style="width:500px" />
     * **TODO**: Why?
-    * <img src="https://i.imgur.com/mcJplpu.jpg" style="width:500px" />
+What if there are more than two edges from `s` have no full forward edges? what if none forward edges?

 ### Ford-Fulkerson algorithm

 To find the maximum flow (and min-cut), the algorithm repeatedly finds **augmenting paths** through the **residual graph** and **augments the flow** until no more augmenting paths can be found.